randsleadershipslack/documents-and-resources/incident-process.md

 With this information in hand, the Administrators will strive to respond to the reporter as quickly as possible with an estimate of when they think they’ll be able to triage and resolve this incident.
 In extreme cases, the administrator may suspend one or more accounts until they are able to triage and resolve an incident.

 Incident resolution can vary from hours to days depending on the availability of those involved.
-Once the incident is resolved, the Administrators will communicate the resolution to the reporter and other other parties relevant to the incident.
-In extreme cases, the Administrators will communicate the resolution with #rands-slack-rules with reporter permission.
+Once the incident is resolved, the Administrators will communicate the resolution to the reporter and other parties relevant to the incident.

+Incidents are confidential.
+The administrator will not provide any information to parties not involved in an incidents.
+The lone exception is the case where an incident occurs in a public channel, the administrator will consult those involved in the incident before disclosing any information.

 ## Appeal of Account Suspension